davidbrochart/enhancement-proposals/kernel-subshells/kernel-subshells.md

     # 'ok' if the request succeeded or 'error', with error information as in all other replies.
     'status': 'ok',

-    # The ID of the kernel that the sub-shell refers to, e.g.: 'ab89_0'
+    # The ID of the sub-shell.
-    'kernel_id': str
+    'shell_id': str
 }
 ```